 How Alibaba Works

-First off, you can not buy anything directly from the Alibaba website.
+You can not buy anything directly from the Alibaba website.
 It is not an ecommerce platform nor is it an ecommerce marketplace.
-Instead, Alibaba is primarily a directory of Chinese manufacturers.
+Instead, Alibaba is primarily a searchable database of Chinese manufacturers.

-In addition, Alibaba is designed for wholesale sales which means that you can not order single unit quantities of any product.
-Every Alibaba customer places bulk orders directly from the factory.
+In addition, Alibaba is meant for bulk purchases and you can not order single unit quantities of most products.
+Almost every Alibaba customer places bulk orders directly from the factory.

 By placing orders with the factory directly, you can customize or personalize products for private label selling which allows you to create a unique product that no one else is selling online.

-But this flexibility comes at a cost.
-When buying from a factory on Alibaba, you always have to purchase a minimum order quantity which means that you pay upfront for a bulk quantity of your goods.
+When buying from a factory on Alibaba, you have to purchase a minimum order quantity which means that you pay upfront for a bulk quantity of your goods.

-Often times, your initial outlay can be in the thousands of dollars but the unit price is almost always significantly lower than the prices you’ll find on AliExpress.
+Often times, your initial investment in inventory can be in the thousands of dollars but the unit price is usually significantly lower than the prices you’ll find on AliExpress.

-You also can not order directly through the Alibaba website.
-In most cases, you’ll need to submit a request to your supplier stating what you want to buy and there’s some amount of back and forth until you’ve agreed on a price and shipping terms.
+Also unlike AliExpress, you also can not order directly through the Alibaba website.
+Instead, you must submit a request to your supplier stating what you want to buy and agree on a price.

-In fact, most correspondence with Alibaba suppliers occurs offline as opposed to on the Alibaba platform.
+Most correspondence with Alibaba suppliers occurs offline as opposed to on the Alibaba platform.
 For more information, read this guide on how to buy from Alibaba.

 How AliExpress Works

-Meanwhile, AliExpress is a completely different beast.
-As mentioned earlier, AliExpress is a marketplace where consumers can buy products from small businesses in China directly.
+AliExpress is an online marketplace where consumers can buy products directly from small businesses in China.

-As a result, AliExpress is almost exactly like Ebay where you can buy products “as is” from merchants in China and you make your purchase directly on the platform.
+AliExpress is set up almost exactly like Ebay where you can buy products “as is” from merchants in China and you make your purchase directly on the platform.

 Whereas Alibaba is meant for wholesale sales, you can purchase single unit quantities on AliExpress.
 And like Ebay, everything is bought and sold exactly as shown in the product listing and cannot be customized.

 In other words, you can not private label goods bought from AliExpress.
-However, because you can buy goods in onesie twosie quantities, it requires a much lower cash outlay to buy from AliExpress.
+However, because you can buy goods in single unit quantities, you do not need a lot of money to buy from AliExpress.

 Even though prices on AliExpress are low compared to the rest of the world, they will almost always be higher than if you bought a larger quantity through a supplier found on Alibaba.